pagkly/Zed/Investopedia3/What You Should Know About Health Maintenance Organizations (HMOs).md

 What You Should Know About Health Maintenance Organizations (HMOs)
 ## What Is a Health Maintenance Organization?

-An individual who needs to secure [health insurance](https://www.investopedia.com/terms/h/healthinsurance.asp) may find a variety of health insurance providers with unique features.
-One type of insurance provider that is popular in the [health insurance marketplace](https://www.investopedia.com/terms/h/health-insurance-marketplace.asp) is a health maintenance organization (HMO), an insurance structure that provides coverage through a network of physicians.
+An individual who needs to secure [[health insurance]](https://www.investopedia.com/terms/h/healthinsurance.asp) may find a variety of health insurance providers with unique features.
+One type of insurance provider that is popular in the [[health insurance marketplace]](https://www.investopedia.com/terms/h/health-insurance-marketplace.asp) is a health maintenance organization (HMO), an insurance structure that provides coverage through a network of physicians.

-Health maintenance organizations (HMOs) provide health insurance coverage for a monthly or annual [fee](https://www.investopedia.com/terms/f/fee.asp).
-An HMO limits member coverage to medical care provided through a network of doctors and other health care providers who are under contract with the HMO.1 These contracts allow for [premiums](https://www.investopedia.com/terms/p/premium.asp) to be lower than for traditional health insurance—since the health providers have the advantage of having patients directed to them.
+Health maintenance organizations (HMOs) provide health insurance coverage for a monthly or annual [[fee]](https://www.investopedia.com/terms/f/fee.asp).
+An HMO limits member coverage to medical care provided through a network of doctors and other health care providers who are under contract with the HMO.1 These contracts allow for [[premiums]](https://www.investopedia.com/terms/p/premium.asp) to be lower than for traditional health insurance—since the health providers have the advantage of having patients directed to them.
 They also add additional restrictions to the HMO's members.2

-When deciding whether to choose an HMO insurance plan, you should take into consideration the cost of premiums, out-of-pocket costs, any requirements you may have for specialized medical care, and whether it's important to you to have your own [primary care provider](https://www.investopedia.com/insurance/what-are-direct-primary-care-doctors-and-how-do-you-find-one/).
+When deciding whether to choose an HMO insurance plan, you should take into consideration the cost of premiums, out-of-pocket costs, any requirements you may have for specialized medical care, and whether it's important to you to have your own [[primary care provider]](https://www.investopedia.com/insurance/what-are-direct-primary-care-doctors-and-how-do-you-find-one/).

 ### Key Takeaways